rahul7400/customizable-toast-android-library/README.md

 🔄 Callbacks: Implement callback functions to handle user interactions or toast lifecycle events.

-🌐 Cross-browser Compatibility: Works smoothly on all modern browsers, ensuring a consistent user experience.

-📦 Lightweight: Keep your web app fast and responsive with minimal library overhead.
+📦 Lightweight: Keep your android app fast and responsive with minimal library overhead.

 # Preview🎉